 You might remember the Jurassic Park movies or read books about dinosaurs and their lives.
 But have you ever thought of coming face to face with world-famous dinosaurs?
-For those visitors who can have an enigmatic visiting experience, their best bet is to go to the National History Museum. but are you aware that the museum offer over 80 million specimens spanning.
-This huge collection displays the 4.5 billion years of Earth’s history?
+For those visitors who can have a visiting experience, their best bet is to go to the National History Museum.
+But are you aware that the museum offers over 80 million specimens spanning?
+Does this huge collection display the 4.5 billion years of Earth’s history?
 In Hintze Hall, you can see the famous whale skeleton, which is 25.2 meters long.
 Mars rocks.
 Fossil and much more.

 They built the Natural History Museum during the Victorian age and offer peculiar and enigmatic objects from the natural world.
 Including but not limited to dinosaur skeletons and items used during medieval times.
 These items make it a great place to visit.
 Just imagine seeing the bones of the dinosaurs with your eyes in actual life.
 People just insane to see these things.
 Just remember these are the rarest pieces collected from the earth.
 So don’t touch them.

 Is National History Museum free?

 Natural History Museum is one of the free museums in central London.
-However, there can be admission costs for some exhibitions and events.
+But there can be admission costs for some exhibitions and events.

 What is inside the Natural History Museum?

-This free entrance museum in London has many exciting exhibitions from the photographic exhibition, tropical butterflies to Embark exhibition.
+This free entrance museum in London has many exciting exhibitions from the photographic exhibition, tropical butterflies to the Embark exhibition.
 Embark exhibition gives visitors the experience of travelling to space.
 So here you can get some astronomical joy as well.
 Your kids are going to make it greater.
 The Natural History Museum is one of the best options to plan your family days out and discover one of the remarkable museums on earth.
 Some exhibitions apply fees.
-The charge for the photographic exhibition is £5.40.
+The charge of the photographic exhibition is £5.40.
 But that’s not a big deal at all for you.
 As you want to enjoy, want to learn, and want to explore some new ideas in your life.
 These things way more than that, the fees.
 This should be your choice.
 That’s why families come here.
 So give some time to your kids and family and enjoy your life at this place.

 Natural History Museum Ice Rink